-Have you ever gotten butterflies at the start of a new romantic relationship because you like this person so much you just don't want to mess it up?
-The truth is that if this is the right person for you, there are few ways you could actually mess things up, but it doesn't hurt to have the best new relationship advice on hand anyway.
-"A new relationship is full of potential, possibilities, and discover—not only of our partners but of ourselves and our needs, wants, and desire," says Andrea Syrtash, a dating and relationship expert and author of He's Just Not Your Type (And That's a Good Thing).
+Have you ever gotten butterflies at the start of a new romantic relationship because you like the person so much you just don't want to mess it up?
+You're not alone in that new relationship anxiety.
+"A new relationship is full of potential, possibilities, and discovery—not only of our partners but of ourselves and our needs, wants, and desire," says dating and relationship expert Andrea Syrtash.

 It's easy to instantly start comparing your relationship or your partner to other relationships or partners, but it won't do you any good and it will upset your partner, Ray says.
 She says to ask yourself these questions: Are you in the relationship to compete with someone else?
 Are you in this relationship to impress other people?
 Or are you in the relationship because you like the person you're dating?

 Look at Actions More Than Words

 "It doesn't matter if someone is talking about taking exotic trips next year if he or she is unavailable now," says Syrtash.
 In this case, you want to make sure you're reading actions rather than believing every word that person says.
 On the flip side, she says when your partner introduces you to family and friends, chances are that this person sees you in their life for the long haul.

 "The thought of being vulnerable is a scary proposition for most people," admits Ray.
 She says that it's how you show your true self at the risk of being hurt.
 When you date someone new, showing this side can deepen your connection and build trust.
 "Vulnerability can be a gift to the person who's wanting to know you on a deeper level," she explains.